zkat/make-fetch-happen/README.md

   proxy: {
     protocol: 'https:',
     hostname: 'corporate.yourcompany.proxy',
-    port: 4445,
+    port: 4445
-    ca: process.env.CERTIFICATE_AUTHORITY
   }
 })
 ```

+#### <a name="https-opts"></a> `> opts.ca, opts.cert, opts.key`

+These values are passed in directly to the HTTPS agent and will be used for both
+proxied and unproxied outgoing HTTPS requests.
+They correspond to the same
+options the `https` module accepts, which will be themselves passed to
+`tls.connect()`.

+#### <a name="opts-max-sockets"></a> `> opts.maxSockets`

+Default: 15

+Maximum number of active concurrent sockets to use for the underlying
+Http/Https/Proxy agents.
+This setting applies once per spawned agent.

+15 is probably a _pretty good value_ for most use-cases, and balances speed
+with, uh, not knocking out people's routers. 🤓

 #### <a name="opts-retry"></a> `> opts.retry`

 An object that can be used to tune request retry settings.
-Requests are retried if they result in a `500`-level http status, or if the request fails entirely with an error. make-fetch-happen will never retry `POST` requests - it will only retry idempotent requests (GET, HEAD, PUT, DELETE, PATCH, etc), and those only if `opts.body` is NOT a stream.
+Retries will only be attempted on the following conditions:

+* Request method is NOT `POST` AND
+* Request status is one of: `404`, `408`, `420`, `429`, or any status in the 500-range.
+OR
+* Request errored with `ECONNRESET`, `ECONNREFUSED`, `EADDRINUSE`, `ETIMEDOUT`, or the `fetch` error `request-timeout`.

+The following are worth noting as explicitly not retried:

+* `getaddrinfo ENOTFOUND` and will be assumed to be either an unreachable domain or the user will be assumed offline.
+If a response is cached, it will be returned immediately.
+* `ECONNRESET` currently has no support for restarting.
+It will eventually be supported but requires a bit more juggling due to streaming.

-If `opts.retry` is `false`, requests will never be retried.
+If `opts.retry` is `false`, it is equivalent to `{retries: 0}`

+If `opts.retry` is a number, it is equivalent to `{retries: num}`

-The following retry options are available:
+The following retry options are available if you want more control over it:

 * retries
 * factor